warner-benjamin/transformer-from-scratch/README.md

 export UV_PROJECT_ENVIRONMENT="$CONDA_PREFIX"
 ```

+#### Option 2: System Cuda

-Or install [system Cuda](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/) (not recommended).
+Alternatively, you can install install [system Cuda](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/) (not recommended).

-With Cuda/Cuda Toolkit installed, then use uv to install the library:
+#### Option 3: Dev Container

+A third option is to build the [VSCode dev container](https://code.visualstudio.com/docs/devcontainers/containers).
+This approach requires installing Docker and [the NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

+#### Additional Steps

+All of the options above require ALSO installing recent NVIDIA drivers.
+That includes the dev container, which depends on NVIDIA drivers on the host machine despite using Docker.

+If not using the dev container, execute these steps to install the library and its dependencies:

 ```bash
 uv sync --extra gpu